textbook/starter-kit/README.md

 Various scripts are provided in the package file, but many are helpers for other scripts; here are the ones you'll commonly use:

-- `dev`: starts the frontend and backend in dev mode, with file watching (note that the backend runs on port 3001).
+- `dev`: starts the frontend and backend in dev mode, with file watching (note that the backend runs on port 3001, and the frontend is proxied to it).
 - `e2e`: builds and starts the app in production mode and runs the Playwright tests against it.
+  - `e2e:dev`: builds and starts the app in dev mode and runs the Playwright tests against it.
 - `lint`: runs ESLint and Prettier against all the relevant files in the project.
 - `serve`: builds and starts the app in production mode locally.
 - `ship`: runs `lint`, then `test`, then `e2e`; ideal before a `git push`.
 - `test`: runs the unit and integration tests.
   - `test:cover`: runs the tests and outputs coverage data.

 [Docker]: https://www.docker.com
 [ESLint]: https://eslint.org/